neilenns/KiCad6-Components/README.md

 ## How to use

+1. Clone the git repo.
+2. Add a path in Kicad called `KICAD6_USER_COMPONENTS_DIR` that points to the locally cloned folder.
-1. Add the `Symbols` folder as a custom symbol library with the name `Custom_Symbols`.
+3. Add the `Custom_Symbols.kicad_sym` file as a custom symbol library.
-2. Add the `Footprints.pretty` folder as a custom footprints library with the name `Custom_Footprints`.
+4. Add the `Custom_Footprints.pretty` folder as a custom footprints library.